webgptorg/book/examples/50-advanced.ptbk.md

 `-> {sentenceWithTwoSynonyms}` Sentence with word and wordSynonym

-### Sample of sentence with word and wordSynonym
+### Example of sentence with word and wordSynonym

--   SAMPLE
+-   EXAMPLE

 ```text
 I was happy and you were joyful!